byu-cs329/hw3/README.md

 ## MC/DC Coverage

-1) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDcTest.f`.
+1) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDc.problem1`.
 Justify the final set of tests in the comments.
-Look it the `src/test` direction for the code to test.
 Make clear in the comments how the test input gives MC/DC coverage including a table for any decisions with more than one condition.

-2) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.MergeSortMcDcTest.sort`.
+2) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDc.problem2`.
 Justify the final set of tests in the comments.
 Make clear in the comments how the test input gives MC/DC coverage including a table for any decisions with more than one condition (e.g., the if-statement in the loop).
 What makes this problem hard is finding the inputs to exercise the needed condition values for the if-statement in the loop.
 Find the needed condition values, then find the input to give those values.

 ## Stateless PBT